matthewsewell/software-project-estimator/README.md

 ```

  ## Usage
  Here's an extremely trivial example.
+For something less trivial, see [the csv example](examples/load_from_csv.py)
  ```
 from datetime import date